bleep333/personal-portfolio/README.md

 # Personal Portfolio

-This is my static-page portfolio website to showcase my skills, and help recruiters get to know me a little better. :)
+This is my portfolio website to showcase my skills and projects, and help recruiters get to know me a little better. :)

+Made using simple HTML, CSS, and Javascript.